Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 For emergency assistance at JB Charleston please call the Security Forces, 24-hour number at 843-963-3600/2695 or you may contact Sexual Assault, Victim Advocacy 24 hours a day at 843-963-7272.
 If you are en route and encounter an emergency situation, call 911 or report to your nearest Emergency Room.
 Notify your chain of command or the appropriate emergency response team at JB Charleston, if there will be a delay in your reporting or if necessary.
 Your sponsor can also be helpful.

-If a military active duty member experiences problems en route to a new base (PCS), he/she can call or go to the nearest military base or American Red Cross (ARC) chapter.
-If financial help does not fall within ARC policy or guidelines, a referral will be made to the appropriate aid society: Air Force Aid Society, Navy/Marine Corps Relief or Army Emergency Relief.
+If a military active duty member experiences problems en route to a new base for a permanent change of station, he/she can call or go to the nearest military base or American Red Cross chapter.
+If financial help does not fall within American Red Cross policy or guidelines, a referral will be made to the appropriate aid society: Air Force Aid Society, Navy/Marine Corps Relief or Army Emergency Relief.

-After arriving at JB Charleston, Air Force personnel may contact the Air Force Aid Society at the Military and Family Readiness Center at JB Charleston for guidance and possible emergency financial assistance, if necessary.
+After arriving at Joint Base Charleston, Air Force personnel may contact the Air Force Aid Society at the Military and Family Readiness Center at Joint Base Charleston for guidance and possible emergency financial assistance, if necessary.
 The Air Force Aid Society can also provide emergency financial assistance on a case-by-case basis based upon need, through either interest-free loans or, when there is a particular hardship, grants.
 For more information, please call 843-963-4406.

 Navy personnel can receive assistance through the Navy/Marine Corp Relief Society.
 For more information, please call 843-794-7662.
 These entities may also be reached online under their respective program title.
 Be advised that you may be able to begin/complete the application for assistance online if needed.